-While population growth in most of the communities remains relatively static, it is acknowledged that growth projections are made more challenging by fluctuating nature of the oil industry.
-Population in rural areas in Alberta is either tied to the energy (oil/gas) or agricultural sectors.
-In the areas that Northland School Division serves the sector is mostly energy.
-For example, in the Big Lakes area, which includes Grouard, natural gas production has declined by 9% and the natural gas reserve has declined 12% (Alberta Regional Dashboard).
-This contributes to the percentage of employment dropping 10% over the last five years.
-Also, in the Municipal District of Opportunity No. 17 (which includes Chipewyan Lake, Calling Lake, Sandy Lake - Pelican Mountain School, and Wabasca - St. Theresa/Mistassiniy schools), oil production has declined 3% and natural gas reserves has decreased by 5% which can be linked to the unemployment rate increasing by 6.5% to 18% in the last 5 years.
+While population growth in most of the rural communities remains static, it is acknowledged that growth projections are made more challenging by the fluctuating nature of the oil industry.
+Population in rural areas in Alberta is generally tied to major projects in the energy (oil/gas) or agricultural sectors.
+In the areas that Northland School Division serves, employment in the sectors is mostly energy (pipelines, oil and gas, power, etc.).
+For example, in Big Lakes County, which includes Grouard, the number of major projects has dropped off over the last few years6.

+In the Municipal District of Opportunity No. 17 (which includes Chipewyan Lake, Calling Lake, Sandy Lake - Pelican Mountain School, and Wabasca - St. Theresa/Mistassiniy schools), pipeline, oil and gas, power and institutional major projects have declined since 2014.
+The value of major projects in Opportunity No. 17 in 2023 was \$62.2 million.
+The value of major projects in Opportunity No. 17 greatly increased 98.7% year-over-year, and decreased -72.7% in the last five years.
+4